dr-marek-jaskula/DockerSqlUniversity/SakilaWebApi/ReadMe.txt

 c) Stored in Vault or other safe Secrets system like Docker Secrets, GitHub Secrets (usually not free)

 In addition to the previous approach (Containerize the WebApi and Microsoft SQL Server using docker-compose.yaml) we:
-	1. Add file "docker-webapi.env" in the same directory where the docker-compose.yaml file is:
+	1. Add file "docker-mssql.env" in the same directory where the docker-compose.yaml file is:

 SA_PASSWORD=Pas123Word2022
 ACCEPT_EULA=Y
 MSSQL_PID=Express

-	2. Modify docker-compose.yaml file:
+	2. Modify docker-compose.yaml file (with proper naming):

 version: '3.8'

 services:
   api:
-    container_name: docker-webapi-by-compose-container
+    container_name: docker-webapi-container
     build:
       context: .
       dockerfile: Dockerfile
-    image: docker-webapi-by-compose
+    image: docker-webapi-image
     networks:
       - db-net
     ports: